defiprime/defiprime1/collections/_posts/2019-09-01-Lending-stablecoins-with-defi.md

 ### Update: February, 1, 2020

 Since data verifiable on-chain I decided to get rid of the "proof" screenshots on this page and simplify reporting in a table above.
+Worth mentioning that the only Idle is still in SAI at the moment, while others are already in DAI.
 Speaking of APR, looks like we are on a track to 10% APR by the end of this spring.

 Next update is March, 1, 2020.